Respite Offers a Break for Caregivers and Those They Support

 • Seniors and Adults with Disabilities

-• Unpaid caregivers of adults 55 and older who meet functional and financial eligibility can receive respite care and other needed support services like caregiver education, support groups, housework and errands and other services.
+• Unpaid caregivers of adults 55 and older who meet functional and financial eligibility can get respite care and other needed support services like caregiver education, support groups, housework and errands and other services.

 • People with Developmental Disabilities (All Ages) and Children with Disabilities